ed2c/wisselstroom_demo/README.md

 # wisselstroom_demo

-R project to demonstrate the use of  `wisselstroom` package with example script
+-  R project to demonstrate the use of  `wisselstroom` package with example script
+-  Before you can render the examples, you have to have the package `wisselstroom` installed:

+`devtools::install_github("ed2c/wisselstroom")`

-The enclosed pdf ( in dutch :) ) is from a workshop in november 2024.
+-  The enclosed pdf ( in dutch :) ) is from a workshop in november 2024.